BRITTANY: TRAVEL INFORMATION, HEALTH AND INTERNET ACCESS

 Car hire is available at all the French airports but we recommend you book in advance from the UK.
 Locally you can hire a car at Europcar in Ploermel

 You need to bring your Vehicle Registration, Insurance, MOT and Driving Licence.
 It is advisable to take out European breakdown cover.
-You may need spare car bulbs, a warning triangle and a yellow jacket.
-Note: Regulations seem to change all the time so please check with the AA, RAC or other reputable insurer before you travel
+You may need a warning triangle and a yellow jacket.
+Note: If in doubt please check with the AA, RAC or other reputable source before you travel

 Although there are not too many fixed cameras, they do exist, particularly on the motorways.
 You will see large white signs with black pictures of different vehicles followed by radar lines.
 Recently these warning signs have been giving way to LED signs showing your actual speed.
 Normally within three miles of passing one of these there will be a speed trap camera.
 Hand held speed traps are also used and normally an on the spot fine of ninety euros or more will be given